Grandmother Of Orlando Victim Showered With Messages Of Love At 30,000 Feet

 “Folks are writing PARAGRAPHS,” a fellow flight attendant told Karas.
 “We had page after page after page after page of long messages offering condolences, peace, love, and support.
 There were even a couple of cash donations, and more than a few tears.”

-When the plane landed, the crew made an announcement over the intercom that, "JetBlue stands with Orlando," and then asked for a moment of silence to honor Omar.
+When the plane landed, the crew made an announcement over the intercom that, "JetBlue stands with Orlando," and then asked for a moment of silence to honour Omar.

 According to Karas, every single passenger on board took the time to stop and speak with Omar's grandmother and offer their condolences before disembarking.
 There were hugs and tears and a level of respect and patience that is basically unheard of in modern air travel.